RiccardoBiondi/segmentation/docs/CTLungSeg/segmentation.md

 ## imlabeling

-Label a an image tensor according to the provided centroids.
+Label an input stack of multichannel images according to the provided centroids and weight.

 **Parameters**

-  *image* : array-like, image to label
+ *image* : array-like of shape (n_images, height, width, n_channels), image
+          stack to label

-  *centroids* : array-like, Centroids vector for KMeans clustering
+ *centroids* : array-like of shape (n_centroids, n_channels), Centroids vector
+                for KMeans clustering.
+ *weight* : array-like of shape (n_images, height, width), The weights for each
+            observation in image.
+If None, all observations are assigned equal weight.

 **Return**

-  *labeled* : array-like, Image in which each GL is assigned on its label.
+  *labeled* : array-like of shape (n_images, height, width ), Image in which
+              each GL ia assigned to the corresponding label

-## subsamples_kmeans_wo_bkg
+## kmeans_on_subsamples

-Apply the kmeans clustering on each stack of images in subsample.
-During clustering do not consider the background pixels that must be set to 0.
+Apply the kmenas clustering on each stack of images in subsample.
+Allow also to choose if consider or not some voxel during the segmentation.
+To allow these feature simply raise the flag 'weight' and provide as last channel a binary mask with 0 on each voxel you want to exclude

 **Parameters** :

+  *imgs* : array-like of shape (n_subsamples, n_imgs, heigth, width, n_channels)
-  *imgs* : array-like, array of images tensor *n_centroids* : int, number of centroids to find *stopping_criteria* :It is the iteration termination criteria.
-When this criteria
+           array of images tensor
+  *n_centroids* : int, number of centroids to find

+  *stopping_criteria* :It is the iteration termination criteria.
-      is satisfied, algorithm iteration stops.
+                       When this criteria is satisfied, algorithm iteration stops.
-  *center_init* :centroid initialization technique; can be cv2.KMEANS_RANDOM_CENTERS or cv2.KMEANS_PP_CENTERS.
+  *center_init* : centroid initialization technique; can be
+                  cv2.KMEANS_RANDOM_CENTERS or cv2.KMEANS_PP_CENTERS.
+  *weight* : Bool , flag that allow to not consider some voxel in images.
+             Default = False

 **Return**

-  *centroids* : array-like, array that contains the n_centroids estimated for each subsample
+  *centroids* : array-like, array that contains the n_centroids estimated
+                for each subsample